 Can I protect single elements through Travel Vault?

 Yes.
 The sales of single elements as principal (e.g. accommodation only) do not need to be protected by law, but many companies choose to protect them in order to be able to give an all encompassing “100% protected” consumer message to their customers.
 You can protect single elements through The Travel Vault if you wish.

 Do we need to have a set number of clients each year?

-No. There is no pressure on you to sell a minimum number of holidays although in some circumstances, for example start-ups and small businesses, you may be charged a membership fee of up to £600+VAT.
+No. There is no pressure on you to sell a minimum number of holidays although in some circumstances, for example start-ups and small businesses, you may be charged a membership fee.
+For further information see our pricing.